melejeh/Planet/README.md

 - Timetable importing currently works best with a clear Monday–Friday weekly view.
 - Scanned PDFs may work better when the relevant grading section is uploaded as an image.
 - Alternative grading schemes and weights described as “each” can require manual correction.
-- Email-based forgotten-password recovery is not implemented yet.
 - SQLite and the current PythonAnywhere deployment are suitable for beta usage, not high-traffic production workloads.

 ## Roadmap

 - Collect and respond to private-beta feedback
-- Add email-based password recovery
 - Add automated tests for authentication, ownership, grade calculations, imports, and study-plan prioritization
-- Refactor the Flask application into blueprints and service modules
+- Move more logic out of route handlers into service modules
 - Improve support for additional timetable and course-outline layouts
 - Prepare a production database migration path